Registration for this Holiday weekend event will open on December 13th.

 The Scholastic Tournament Program offers free competitive chess tournaments in New York City.
-Tournaments are hosted primarily in public schools and many are open to all New York City students.
+Tournaments normally are hosted primarily in public schools and many are open to all New York City students.
 Tournament participation ranges from approximately 400-700 students.
 Chess in the Schools organizes and manages the tournament and through our Grand Prix initiative, also offers competitive grants to schools that participate in the School Program to be used for competing in regional and national scholastic tournaments.

 CIS Tournament Schedule